What are capillary malformations?

 What outcomes are available at Children’s for those with capillary malformations?

 In most cases, treatment is not needed for patients to expect a normal quality of life.
 If, however, the appearance of a capillary malformation causes extreme distress, treatment can help.
-Children’s Hospitals and Clinics of Minnesota offers the latest in laser and surgical protocols to elicit the most successful outcomes.
+Children’s Minnesota offers the latest in laser and surgical protocols to elicit the most successful outcomes.

 About treatment for capillary malformations at Children’s

-Children’s Hospitals and Clinics of Minnesota provides a team of health care experts to diagnose and treat conditions like capillary malformations.
+Children’s Minnesota provides a team of health care experts to diagnose and treat conditions like capillary malformations.
 Part of that team includes child life specialists who understand the social pressures of appearance and the need to “fit in.”
 With the help of our counselors and physicians, you and your child can feel confident in your treatment decision.

 For consultation, referral or an appointment, call the Vascular Anomalies Center at 612-813-7100.